-3) Watering: Keep the soil moist, but not wet.
+After the seeds have germinated but the plants are still very small, keep the soil moist, but not wet.
 Seedlings will need more water at this stage than when germinating, but it is still important to have a light hand with watering.
-The plants are still very tender and should be watered gently.
+The plants are still very tender.

-5) Air flow: Some of the literature recommends running your hands across tomato seedlings periodically, tickling them, to make the plants stronger.
+Some of the literature recommends running your hands across tomato seedlings periodically, tickling them, to make the plants stronger.
 A fan works much better.
-An overhead fan is ideal, but a floor fan or a table fan will work fine also.
+An overhead fan is ideal, but a floor fan or a small table fan will work fine also.